Navneet1206/Navneet1206/README.md

 One of my current goals is to deepen my knowledge of Data Structures and Algorithms (DSA).
 I believe that a strong grasp of DSA is essential for becoming a proficient programmer and problem solver.
 I'm actively seeking resources and courses to improve my DSA skills.

-## Why Tesa?
+## Why Tesla?

-I am highly interested in joining Tesa because I believe it provides a dynamic and challenging environment that aligns with my career aspirations.
+I am highly interested in joining Tesla because I believe it provides a dynamic and challenging environment that aligns with my career aspirations.
 I am eager to collaborate with like-minded individuals and contribute to meaningful projects.
-Tesa's commitment to innovation and growth makes it an ideal place for someone with my skill set and goals.
+Tesla's commitment to innovation and growth makes it an ideal place for someone with my skill set and goals.

 ## Let's Connect